Namsangee/ros2_test/source/services/tool_services.rst

    :depth: 1
    :local:

+.. _ConfigCreateTool:

 ConfigCreateTool
 ----------------

-It is a service for registering and using robot Tool information in advance for safety.
+This is a service to register and use the tool information to be installed at the end of the robot in advance for safety.
+Tool information registered using this service is stored in the memory, so it must be set again after rebooting, but if registered in the T/P application, the initialization process It can be reused as it is added from.

 **Request:**